 Of course, not all great Sichuan companies are hundreds of years old.
 Since the period of Reform and Opening-Up, private companies have come to dominate the landscape in both sheer numbers and innovation.
 We also represent newer brands Yaomazi, maker of Sichuan’s most famous Sichuan pepper oil, and Xiao Long Kan, one of its most popular new hotpot chains, as the first company to import beef-tallow base for real Sichuan hotpot.

-The Mala Market is a mother-daughter venture.
+The Mala Market is a mother-daughter business.
 We share our personal stories of journalism, travel, older-child adoption and bonding through our mutual love of spicy food on our long-running Sichuan recipe blog.